Matrix-CFO-AI-Agent/bnb-ai-fe/README.md

-# Matrix AI - Web3 Financial Analysis Platform
+# Matrix - Your Crypto CFO Agent

 Matrix AI is a comprehensive Web3 financial analysis platform that provides wallet analysis, risk assessment, and tax advice for cryptocurrency users.